davidianbonner/cli-phone-number-validator/README.md

 ### Usage

+The validator comes with a pre-built GB & Channel Islands mobile command: `validate:uk-mobile`.
 There are two ways to process and validate numbers:

 ##### List source